 When attacked by a predator, the tail of the Taildropper swells and its body in front of the groove of self-amputation contracts, severing its tail and releasing a large amount of very sticky mucus.
-Theoretically, the predator is discouraged by the mucus and focuses its attention on the less sticky tail remnant as the slug makes its speedy escape.
+Theoretically, the mucus discourages the predator which focuses its attention on the less sticky tail remnant.
+While the predator is occupied, the slug makes its speedy escape.
 Taildroppers can grow to 100mm in length though they can be much smaller.
 Look for these slugs in wet, coastal temperate rainforest.
-They’re often found in woody debris and in association with vegetation like Skunk Cabbage and Devil’s Club; the former is common along the wet boardwalk on the South Beach Trail.
+These slugs are often found in woody debris and in association with vegetation like Skunk Cabbage and Devil’s Club.
+The former plant is common along the wet boardwalk on the South Beach Trail.

 It’s remarkable what you start to notice when you pay a little attention to your surroundings!
 Fabulous that a casual walk in the woods would produce three, and possibly four, species of slugs on a wet west coast day in British Columbia.